 Pumpkin seed milk may seem like just another alternative to fresh milk.
 It’s anything but.
 Sure, it tastes good.
 But it has some awesome health benefits as well!
 In this article, we’ll look at how to make this refreshing beverage, plus 10 health benefits of pumpkin seed milk you never knew.

 Pumpkin seed milk is made from, as their name suggests, pumpkin seeds.
-Despite their small size, pumpkin seeds pack a surprising nutritional punch (1):
+Despite their small size, pumpkin seeds pack a surprising nutritional punch (1).
+100g serving of pumpkin seed milk contain,

 - Energy 574 kcal